 We didn’t have much experience back than, so we decided to do a huge detour to Hermannsburg before driving the Mereenie Loop.
 We were told we could get our permit there, but at the petrol station it was clear they ran out of permits too.
 We did get in contact with the police to get an advise on the road conditions of the Mereenie Loop.

 The drive towards Hermannsburg was a bit slippery, but as said before, we didn’t have any experience and didn’t know water dries up very fast in this region … So no problems expected J We fueled up in the little town, which was not the best thing to do if you are on a travel budget … Lesson two J But we did see the town, which was an experience on its own.
 This was the first Aboriginal mission in the Northern Territory, established in 1877 by the Lutherans.
 An interesting eye opening place … We encountered some young men who worked here at the local hospital, it seems missionary work still takes place in a modern way.
-So we drove back to the Mereenie-Hermannsburg junction, which in total added 70 km on the counter, cost us some fuel and still 16649426617_515c26a29c_zhadn’t a permit.
+So we drove back to the Mereenie-Hermannsburg junction, which in total added 70 km on the counter, cost us some fuel and still hadn’t a permit.

 The Mereenie Loop however was wonderful.
 We saw wild horses, local people who were doing something, a flowering outback (which we didn’t expect at all), vast landscapes, … And an endless road which was heavily corrugated (for the people who don’t know what we mean: the road is like the stretch at the beach – at least in Belgium – where you cannot walk because of the ribs the tight has made).